-The Coaching Programme at Carr Manor Community School is fundamental to knowing our children well and forming the strong relationships that are so crucial for our community.
+The Coaching Programme at Carr Manor Community School is fundamental to ‘knowing our children well’ and in the forming the strong relationships that are crucial for our community.

-As a regular point of contact, coaches also offer one-to-one support to talk about concerns or achievements.
-This ensures every pupil has a partner in learning to provide support and encouragement.
-An additional benefit is the relationships that develop between pupils of all year groups, meeting in coaching, then acting as a support network for each other and ensuring everyone enjoys and achieves at Carr Manor Community School.
+As a regular point of contact, Coaches offer trained one-to-one support and are there to talk about concerns or areas for development.
+This ensures every pupil has a ‘partner in learning’ to provide ongoing care and encouragement.
+An additional benefit is the relationships that develop between pupils of all year groups, who meet in coaching, then acting as a peer support network for each other around school, ensuring everyone 'enjoys and achieves'.

 Coaches develop strong relationships with pupils’ families and meet with parents and carers three times a year at ‘Meet Your Coach’ days.
-These days (which are additional to the traditional parents/carers evenings with teaching staff) have proved to be very popular with families, who recognise the benefit of knowing someone well in school who can advocate for their child.
-During the meeting, parents, carers, pupils, and coaches discuss the progress made during the term and set targets for the term ahead.
+These days (which are in addition to the traditional parents/carers evenings with teaching staff) have proved to be very popular with families, who recognise the benefit of knowing someone well in school who can advocate for their child.

 Coaching sets firm foundations for many areas of the school to succeed.
 This was evidenced upon the last Ofsted report, which stated that “The school's coaching programme is a major strength of the school."
 "The impact of this programme on relationships between staff and pupils and the inclusive ethos of the school are impressive."